-- 70. Enquire from management if there were any events, including disputes with taxation authorities, which could have a significant effect on the taxes payable by the entity. - 71.
+- 70. Discuss with management if there were any events, including disputes with taxation authorities, which could have a significant effect on the taxes payable by the entity. - 71.
 Consider the tax expense in relation to the entity's income for the period. - 72.
-Enquire from management as to the adequacy of the recognised deferred tax assets and/or liabilities and amounts in respect of prior periods.
+Discuss with management the adequacy of the recognised deferred tax assets and/or liabilities and amounts in respect of prior periods.